nickren93/UFC-Champions-Hub/README.md

-# Phase 2 Project (Name it with a better specific name instead of just Phase 2 Project !!!!!!!!!)
+# UFC-Champions-Finder

-1. This is a single page application called: UFC Current Champions Information Finder (for Phase 2 Project from Sitong Ren)
+1. This is a single page application called: UFC Current Champions Information Finder where user can see the list of all the current ufc champions for each weight division for both men and women.
+User can click on each champion card to see more details info for that champion.
+User can also update each division's champion if the info is oudated.

 2. The core features/functions of this MVP are:
     * Help user & UFC fans obtain information about all the current UFC champions.
 User can view all the current champions for each division in the Champion page.